Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Classification Approach Evaluation

 \subsection{Execution Time and Resource Usage}

+Real-time executability is crucial for the CWSs' perceptually fluent speech anomaly assessment classifier, as it ensures the detection process aligns with the natural flow of conversation, allowing for timely intervention and feedback.
+In practical settings like speech therapy, classrooms, or assistive communication devices, rapid detection enables immediate support or adaptation, providing CWS with real-time assistance in managing their speech.
 To evaluate the PASAD's real-time executability and resource usage, we deploy the approach on an Nvidia Jetson Nano \cite{jetsonnano} and smart phone\cite{pixel6}.
-The jetson nano is equipped with NVIDIA Maxwell GPU, Quad-core ARM processor, and 4GB memory.
+The jetson nano equipped with NVIDIA Maxwell GPU, Quad-core ARM processor, and 4GB memory.
 The smart phone is Google Pixel 6 with 8gb ram and eight cores CPU.
-We run the models taking consecutive $5$ sec windows for $10$ minutes ($120$ repetitions) and record the running time and resource usage.
+We run the models taking consecutive $5$ sec windows for $10$ minutes ($120$ repetitions), and record the running time and resource usage.
 As shown in table \ref{Running time}, both models take about 1 sec to process a $5$ sec speech information on both jetson nano and smartphone.
 The average CPU and GPU usages are $15$-$16$\% and $8$-$12$\% on jetson nano.
 And the average CPU usage on smart phone is $3$2\%-$33$\%.
 On the jetson nano, the average RAM usage is around 2.4Gb.
-For the smartphone execution, we optimize the model for mobile execution, and the RAM usage is as low as around 0.33Gb; hence, the models do not significantly occupy the resource.
-The results suggest that PASAD can perform real-time analysis on resource-constraint devices.
+For the smartphone execution, we optimize the model for mobile execution and the RAM usage is as low as around 0.33Gb; hence, the models do not significantly occupy the resource.
+The results suggest that PASAD can perform real-time analysis on resource constraint devices.